- Female Pelvic Medicine and Reconstructive Pelvic Surgery Fellowship

 Welcome to the FPMRS Fellowship Program's webpage.
 We appreciate your interest in our fellowship program and hope that the information contained on our site provides a basic overview of the strengths and quality of training our fellows receive throughout the program.
 The FPMRS fellowship program at Loyola University Medical Center (LUMC) has a longstanding history of graduating fellows who become leaders in the field, many of them becoming program directors and carrying on the proud tradition of training future colleagues.
 Our goal is to train academic leaders in FPMRS and Urology.
 Specifically, we expect graduates to advance the science of the discipline through research, demonstrate excellence as mentors and educators, and provide outstanding clinical and surgical care.

-Bottom row: Dr. Elizabeth Mueller (Program Director) and Dr. Linda Brubaker (SSOM Dean & Chief Diversity Officer)
+Bottom Row: Dr. Yufan Chen, Dr. Elizabeth Mueller (Program Director) and Dr. Birte Wolff

 Goals of the Program